Lydia-England/ncl-tools/README.md

   - `pdfimages -f <number>` specifies the first page to scan.
   - `pdfimages -l <number>` specifies the last page to scan.
   - `pdfimages -j` — Images in DCT format saved as JPEG files; non-DCT images saved in PBM/PGM/PPM format as usual.

+### Binwalk
+[Binwalk](https://github.com/ReFirmLabs/binwalk) — Search a binary image for embedded files, executable code.
+- Scan a binary file: `binwalk <filename>`
+- Extract files from a binary, specifying the output directory: `binwalk --extract --directory <output_directory> <filename>`
+- Recursively extract files from a binary limiting the recursion depth to 2: `binwalk --extract --matryoshka --depth [2] <filename>`
+- Extract files from a binary with the specified file signature: `binwalk -dd '[png image:png]' <filename>`
+- Analyze the entropy of a binary, saving the plot with the same name as the binary and .png extension appended: `binwalk --entropy --save <filename>`
+- Combine entropy, signature, and opcodes analysis in a single command: `binwalk --entropy --signature --opcodes <filename>`

 ## Wireless Access Exploitation
 ---